Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions

 We discretize the filament centerline using Chebyshev points.
 The operator $\mathsfbi{K}[\boldsymbol{f}](s)$ is first regularized~\citep{Tornberg04} and then evaluated via Clenshaw–Curtis quadrature with spectral accuracy~\citep{Trefethen2000}.
-Equation~(\ref{nonlocal_slender}) forms a dense linear system for the unknowns $\boldsymbol{f}$ and $U(t)$.
-By neglecting $\mathsfbi{K}[\boldsymbol{f}]$, (\ref{nonlocal_slender}) reduces to the local slender body theory~\citep{Cox1970}.
-Figure~\ref{figure_app} shows that the result obtained from the BEM calculation using a line distribution of regularized Stokeslets agrees closely with the local slender theory and exhibits only minor deviations from the nonlocal slender body theory.
+Equations~(\ref{nonlocal_slender}) and (\ref{filament_HIs}) form a dense linear system for the unknowns $\boldsymbol{f}_i$ and $U(t)$.
+Figure~\ref{figure_app} shows that the result obtained from the hybrid BEM method using a line distribution of regularized Stokeslets agrees closely with the non-local slender body theory.

+We quantify the geometric properties of waveforms used in our simulations by separating the tangent angle $\theta(s,t)$ into static and dynamic components~\citep{Geyer2016}.
+The static component is defined as the time average of the tangent angle over a beating period, $\bar{\theta}(s) = (1/T)\int_0^T \theta(s,t)\,dt$, and the dynamic component is defined as $\tilde{\theta}(s,t) = \theta(s,t)-\bar{\theta}(s)$.
+The static component $\bar{\theta}(s)$ is approximately linear in $s$, which corresponds to a circular shape.
+This static shape is characterized by its curvature $C = |\bar{\theta}(L) - \bar{\theta}(0)|/L$.
+The dynamic component $\tilde{\theta}(s,t)$ is close to a traveling wave with amplitude $A$ and wavelength $\lambda$.
+These geometric parameters are summarized in table~\ref{table2}.
+Although the four waveforms differ significantly in curvature $C$, length $L$, and wavelength $\lambda$, the computed swimming speed $\langle U_\mathrm{b} \rangle$ and efficiency $\eta$ consistently display pronounced optima as a function of the body size $b$ when HIs are incorporated (figure~\ref{fig6}).